jschriemer/jschriemer/README.md

 #### John Schriemer - Software Developer

 Thanks for checking out my Github page.
-Majority of these projects are out of date, but I might cook up some new experiements for 2023.
+Majority of these projects are out of date, but I might cook up some new experiments for 2023.

 #### Preferred frameworks and languages
 <p>